envisioning/vocab/vocab/brain-organoid-reservoir-computing.md

 ---
 category: BIO, ARCH
+generality:
+- 0.32
+- 0.295
+- 0.28
+- 0.265
+- 0.24
+- 0.225
+- 0.2
 slug: brain-organoid-reservoir-computing
 summary: Combines the use of brain organoids—3D cultures of human brain cells—with reservoir computing principles to create advanced computational models for studying neural dynamics and intelligence.
 title: Brain Organoid Reservoir Computing
 ---